-Once you learn how to water succulents properly, you’ll be on your way to owning a beautiful succulents garden of your own.
+Once you learn how to water succulents properly, however, you’ll be well on your way to growing a beautiful succulent garden of your own!

 (This post may contain affiliate links.)

 Succulents have a reputation for being ultra low-maintenance plants due to their drought tolerance.
 While this is true, they do need water to survive and they perform best when watered regularly, but never excessively.

 Since succulents and cacti store water in their stems and leaves, observing their leaves will give you clues as to whether they’re getting the right amount of moisture.